Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1 - WTMJ

 All eyes were on Paul in the opening minutes, especially after his ailing right shoulder was inadvertently bumped by Denver point guard Facundo Campazzo.

-The 11-time All-Star looked uncomfortable for a moment but recovered quickly.
-He made a 3-pointer in the second quarter and then a turnaround jumper.
+He looked uncomfortable for a moment but slowly recovered.
+The 36-year-old made a 3-pointer in the second quarter and then a turnaround jumper.

+Paul became just the third player 36 years or older who had at least 20 points and 10 assists in a playoff game, according to ESPN Stats & Info.
+Steve Nash and John Stockton were the others.

-He really started to look like his old self in the fourth quarter, when he knocked down back-to-back jumpers to push the Suns up 15.
-Partly because of the shoulder injury, Paul averaged just 9.2 points per game against the Lakers in the first round.
+Paul averaged just 9.2 points per game against the Lakers in the first round, partly because of the sore shoulder he hurt in the first half of Game 1.

 NO SOUR GRAPES